 University of Glasgow, UK

 Professor Iain McInnes is the Vice Principal and Head of College of MVLS in the University of Glasgow, UK.
-He is also the leading trans-national society for rheumatology across Europe.
+He also leads the trans-national society for rheumatology across Europe.

 Professor McInnes studied medicine at the University of Glasgow and graduated with honours in 1989 before training in internal medicine and rheumatology.
 He completed his membership of the Royal College of Physicians (MRCP) in 1992 and became a fellow (FRCP) in 2003.
 He completed his PhD and post-doctoral studies via fellowships from the Wellcome Trust, the Arthritis Research Campaign (ARC, UK) and the National Institute of Health (NIH) Fogarty Fellowship Programme in both Glasgow and Bethesda, Maryland, USA.